 Now, you’ll find all sorts of articles and blog posts that have been written about how to play the game, which is great if that’s what you’re looking to do.

-However, since I work for a performance marketing agency with a plethora of e-commerce clients, my colleagues and I are more interested in how Pokémon Go and its augmented reality features could be used for online marketing.
+However, since I work for a global partner marketing agency with a plethora of industry-leading clients, my colleagues and I are more interested in how Pokémon Go and its augmented reality features could be used for performance-based online marketing.

 Here’s what we’ve found and also our idea for what the future might hold.